nathom/tagger/README.md

 python3 ~/tagger/tag_album.py '/path/to/album'
 ```

 Use the `-s` or `-d` flags to specify searching in Spotify or Discogs, respectively.
+It defaults to Spotify.

 ```bash
 python3 ~/tagger/tag_album.py -s '/path/to/album'